internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 We're doing two things here:

-1. We destructure the reference to the input element to into the `ref` variable and capture any additional properties returned by the register function into the `rest` variable using the rest operator.
+1. We destructure the from the register function and [use spread syntax to pass everything else into the `rest` variable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 2. We use `as const` so that TypeScript knows that `otp.${index}` is one of the specific literals ('otp.0', 'otp.1', 'otp.2'), so it matches the expected type.